epfl-ada/ada-2022-project-adamax/P2Readme.md

 ### [IMDb dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).

-This dataset is similar to our original dataset, but provides additional information about the user ratings, budget. production companies, etc. To merge this dataset with the original one, we scraped the IMDb id's related to the movies in our original dataset thus connecting the two datasets.
+This dataset is similar to our original dataset, but provides additional information about the user ratings, budget. production companies, etc. To merge this dataset with the original one, we scraped the IMDb ids related to the movies in our original dataset thus connecting the two datasets.

 ### [TV Tropes Wiki](https://tvtropes.org/pmwiki/pmwiki.php/Main/HomePage)

 This webpage contains information about the tropes that appear in movies.
-We obtained a list with the trope information and joined the tropes with our original dataset by using the movie titles.
-For simplicity, we discarded the tropes their movie title matched multiple movie titles.
+We obtained [a dataset](https://paperswithcode.com/dataset/movies-and-tropes-march-2020) containing movies with the trope information and joined the tropes with our original dataset by using the movie titles.
+For simplicity in the merging process, we discarded all movies with duplicated titles.
+Within the tropes provided in the dataset, there is the trope “BoxOfficeBomb” which we can use as an indicator for movies that failed.

-Additionally, the webpage provides a [list](https://tvtropes.org/pmwiki/pmwiki.php/Main/BoxOfficeBomb) of movies classified as 'Box Office Bombs'.
-We scraped this list and used it to define failing movies.

 ## Methods